RaffaelCH/EffectiveSoftwareTesting/assignment03/06-movie_streaming/Documentation.md

 As the `FileStreamService` and `CacheService` interfaces are external dependencies of the `MovieStreamingManager` class, we to created test doubles for these services.
 These doubles allowed us to isolate the unit tests for the `MovieStreamingManager` from external systems.
 In our unit tests, we use Mockito to create mock instances of these services.
-Like that, we were able to specify and verify interactions with these dependencies, such that that the `MovieStreamingManager` interacts correctly with the dependencies.
+Like that, we were able to specify and verify interactions with these dependencies, such that the `MovieStreamingManager` interacts correctly with the dependencies.

 ## Mocking File System and Cache Interactions
-Mocking is important for simulating the behavior of external systems associated with file operations and caching mechanisms:
+Mocking is important for simulating the behaviour of external systems which do file operations (read/write etc.) and caching:

 ### FileStreamService
 - **Mocking Movie Retrieving and Token Generation**: